Finch-API/finch-docs/docs/ Finch API/8-Testing.md

 code working with the Finch API.
 The "Connect" flow is the same, however the credentials that you use to authenticate will alter the behavior of the API.

-To use the sandbox environment, simply open the connect flow appending `sandbox=1` into the query string and select "Finch Sandbox":
+To use the sandbox environment, simply open the connect flow appending `sandbox=1` or `sandbox=true` to the query string and select "Finch Sandbox":

 ![Sandbox flow - connect](../../assets/sandboxConnect.png "Sandbox flow - connect")